rangle/ngCourse2/handout/forms/custom_validators.md

 # Custom Validators

-Having three validators is just not enough, let's create a custom validator to check that our email field has the proper format.
+Having three validators is just not enough - let's create a custom validator to check that our email field has the proper format.

 _app/custom-validators.ts_
 ```javascript